 Set up a meeting with your Desjardins advisor to get a mortgage to purchase the home.
-Obtaining mortgage financing is often included as a condition in the purchase offer.
+Obtaining mortgage financing is often included as a condition in the agreement of sale.

+.
 T

 Not all borrowers are in the same financial situation.
 The rate is important, but it's not necessarily the top selection criteria for mortgage financing.